agama-project/agama-project.github.io/docs/user/interactive/storage.md

 ![Overview of the storage configuration page](/img/user/storage-overview.png)

-The configuration defines which devices to use and how, which new logical devices to create (LVM, software Raids, etc.) and where to allocate (or reuse) the file systems of the new operating system.
+The configuration defines which devices to use and how, which new logical devices to create (eg. LVM) and where to allocate (or reuse) the file systems of the new operating system.
 The result is currenty represented as a list of planned actions and a table representing the final state of the affected devices.
 In the long term, a better alternative to show the result could be developed.